krobelus/rate-experiments/README.md

 unit propagation [@RebolaCruz2018] until the empty clause is derived, and a backward pass that actually checks lemmas as required.

-Thinking of formulas as sets of clauses, an *unsatisfiable core*, for short *core* is an unsatisfiable subset of an unsatisfiable formula.
-With backwards checking, a core is eventually computed and only core lemmas are checked.
-Whenever the empty clause is derived as part of some redundancy check, conflict analysis adds to the core all clauses that were required to do so.
-This is done by a depth-first search in the graph induced by the concrete reason clauses: starting from the clause that was falsified, the clause is added to the core and, for each of its literals $l$, the same is done recursively for the reason for $\overline{l}$.
+Thinking of formulas as multisets of clauses, an *unsatisfiable core*, for short *core* is an unsatisfiable subset of an unsatisfiable formula.
+With backwards checking, a core is eventually computed like this: whenever the empty clause is derived as part of some redundancy check, conflict analysis adds to the core all clauses that were required to do so.
+This is done through a depth-first search in the graph induced by the reason clauses: starting from the clause that was falsified, the clause is added to the core and, for each of its literals $l$, the same is done recursively for the reason for $\overline{l}$.

-A by-product of this core computation is a *trimmed proof*, consisting of all core lemmas.
-The LRAT output is the trimmed proof supplemented by clause hints.
+Starting from the empty clause that completes the proof, only lemmas that are already in the core are checked.
+Other clauses and lemmas do not influence the unsatisfiability result and are virtually dropped from the proof.
+Tools like `drat-trim` can output the core in DIMACS, DRAT or LRAT format.

 Checking a lemma requires finding one or more conflicts via unit propagation.
-The trail is a mutable data structure that maintains the shared UP-model as well as literals assigned due to assumptions.
-After adding or deleting a clause, the trail is modified accordingly which is arguably more efficient than computing it from scratch.
-In the forward pass, an introduction instruction may cause propagation and a deletion instruction may cause some literals to be removed from the trail.
-On the other hand the backward pass traverses the proof in reverse order and executes the inverse of each proof step, that is, a clause introduction in the backward pass deletes that clause from the formula while a clause deletion in the backward pass re-introduces the deleted clause.
-The trail is modified, reverting the modification done in the forward pass.
-This ensures that when processing some lemma the trail is the same during forward and backward pass.
+The trail is a mutable data structure that maintains the shared UP-model as well as literals added on top of assumptions.
+After adding or deleting a clause, the trail is modified accordingly --- this is arguably more efficient than computing it from scratch.
+In the forward pass, an introduction instruction may cause propagation, while a deletion instruction may cause some literals to be removed from the trail.
+On the other hand, the backward pass traverses the proof in reverse order and executes the inverse of each proof step, that is, a clause introduction in the backward pass deletes that clause from the formula, while a clause deletion in the backward pass re-introduces the deleted clause.
+To honor that, in the backward pass before each proof step the modification that was done in the forward pass after this step needs to be reverted.
+This ensures that when some lemma is processed the trail is the same during forward and backward pass.

 \paragraph{Core-first Unit Propagation} In order to keep the core small and reduce checking costs, core-first unit propagation was introduced